Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Since the operation took place, Ms Otty was diagnosed with post-traumatic stress disorder (PTSD), she regularly suffers from nightmares where she is choking and experiencing excruciating pain.
 She said she 'implicitly' recalls the procedure, but cannot explicitly remember because of the effects of a sleeping pill.

-As a result of this a £32,000 settlement was agreed by University Hospitals Plymouth NHS Trust.
+As a result of this, a £32,000 settlement was agreed by University Hospitals Plymouth NHS Trust.
 The Trust has admitted breaching its duty of care in 2018 over the wrongful administration of the medicine, it has made 11 learning recommendations.
 They said, 'We're truly sorry, nobody should go through an experience like this.
 That's why we accepted liability and made the payment.'

 Tozers’ medical law specialist Stuart Bramley observes –

 That of course doesn’t diminish how dreadful this experience must have been for her.
-Any surgical procedure would be painful without anaesthesia; but an open-heart operation like this will have seemed terrifying when Ms Otty also lacked the ability to communicate with the staff.
+Any surgical procedure would be painful without anaesthesia; but an open-heart operation like this would have seemed terrifying when Ms Otty also lacked the ability to communicate with the staff.
 It is to the hospital’s credit that as well as paying her the compensation she so clearly deserves, they have also issued an unreserved apology and taken steps to avoid a recurrence.
 I do hope this is the last such incident I read about”.

 If you or your family have suffered because of medical negligence, we’ll help you to rebuild your life for the future.
 Contact us today and let us help you.